by A. Naomi Jackson

+She was born in Enugu and grew up in Nsukka; her father was Vice-Chancellor at the University of Nigeria, Nsukka.
 Before she had even undertaken her first degree, Adichie had already published a collection of poetry, Decisions, seen her play For Love of Biafra performed, and received encouragement for her writing ambitions.
-She was born in Enugu and grew up Nsukka; her father was Vice-Chancellor at the University of Nigeria, Nsukka.
-When she set out for the States for her undergraduate degree at Eastern Connecticut State University in communication and political science, it wasn’t necessarily writing fiction that she had in mind.
+When she set out for the States for her undergraduate degree in communication and political science at Eastern Connecticut State University, it wasn’t necessarily writing fiction that she had in mind.
 However, it was there, during the pressure of her senior year final exams, that she wrote the first draft of Purple Hibiscus.
-She later went on to receive her master’s degree in Creative Writing from John Hopkins University Writing Seminars.
-To say that Adichie was focused or talented or determined would only scratch the surface of the writer’s commitment to honing her craft and developing new work.
+She later received her master’s degree in Creative Writing from John Hopkins University Writing Seminars.
+To say that Adichie was focused, talented, or determined would only scratch the surface of the writer’s commitment to honing her craft and developing new work.

 Speaking of writing as a necessity rather than a luxury, Adichie says that she cannot remember a time when she was not a writer: “I’ve been writing since I was old enough to spell and I cannot speak about what makes me ‘keep writing’ because to do so would be to suggest that there are times I don’t want to write.
 There aren’t.
 There are times when I hate what I write, there are times when I resent the mental exhaustion, but I have never ever thought about the possibility of NOT writing.
 I write because I have to.
 It is what makes me happy.”

-Before the publication of her novel, it was Adichie’s short stories, published in prestigious literary journals and magazines including Zoetrope: All Story, Granta, and the Mississippi Review that drew the literary world’s attention this young writer.
+Before the publication of her novel, it was Adichie’s short stories, published in prestigious literary journals and magazines, including Zoetrope: All Story, Granta, and the Mississippi Review, that drew the literary world’s attention to this young writer.
 Her short story, “You in America,” first appeared in Zoetrope before being shortlisted for the 2002 Caine Prize for African Writing and is that rare literary work that can sustain the second-person voice without sacrificing distance from the reader or threatening to stilt the story’s rhythm.
-Here we read about a Nigerian girl just arrived in the States to study at university, who leaves an abusive uncle to strike out on her own in a small Connecticut college town.
-The character Adichie draws is neither pathetic nor perfect; it is the emotional range of her characters and her masterful ability to draw the social, political, and environment world around them is astounding for a writer of her age.
-It is no surprise, then, that the short story on which her forthcoming novel is based, “Half of a Yellow Sun,” was published in Granta and subsequently won the David T.K.
+Here we read about a Nigerian girl who just arrived in the States to study at university and leaves an abusive uncle to strike out on her own in a small Connecticut college town.
+The character Adichie draws is neither pathetic nor perfect; the emotional range of her characters and her masterful ability to draw the social, political, and environmental world around them is astounding for a writer her age.
+It is no surprise that the short story on which her forthcoming novel is based, “Half of a Yellow Sun,” was published in Granta and subsequently won the David T.K.
 Wong International Prize for Short Story Writing.

 Not to be pigeon-holed into only writing fiction, plays, Adichie has already distinguished herself as one of the continent’s emerging intellectual voices, with her strong opinions on everything ranging from Nigerian politics, religious, and literary culture to her strong belief that “the best hair braiders are Nigerian.”
 She has contributed op-ed articles for British newspaper the Guardian, including the controversial “Blinded by God’s Business,” which addresses the questions of whether, why, and how Nigerians choose to invest in young Nigerian writers by buying their books.
 In an interview with South Africa-based magazine, Chimurenga, Adichie states forcefully that “I think it is unhealthy for our society that this new sleek, crass religiosity has taken centre stage.
 Somebody should pass this law in Nigeria: Don’t TALK God, ACT God.”